Tony Gaffney

-Anthony Joseph Gaffney, Jr. (born November 14, 1984) is an American former professional basketball player who most recently played for Ironi Nahariya of the Israeli Premier League.
+Anthony Joseph Gaffney Jr. (born November 14, 1984) is an American former professional basketball player.
 He played college basketball at the University of Massachusetts.
 During the 2008–09 season, he received numerous honors from the Atlantic 10 Conference including Defensive Player of the Year, All-Defensive Team, and Second Team all conference.

-In 2021, he joined former UMass teammate Matt Hill as an assistant boys coach at New Bedford High School.
+In 2021, he joined former UMass teammate Matt Hill as an assistant boys coach at New Bedford High School, and in 2023 became a Massachusetts high school basketball referee.

-Early life and high school
+Early life

 Gaffney was born in Boston, Massachusetts, on November 14, 1984, and grew up in Berkley, Massachusetts.
 He played four years of high school basketball at Somerset High School in Somerset, Massachusetts.
 In 2002, Gaffney helped turn a 2–20 Raiders team into the 21–4 Massachusetts Division 2 South Sectional Champions.
 That season, Gaffney averaged 23 points, 12 rebounds, 7 assists and 11 blocks a game.
 He was rewarded for his strong play in his senior season with the title of the Eastern Athletic Conference Most Valuable Player, All State honors, and Rivals.com Massachusetts Player of the Year.
 After his senior season, Gaffney played a prep season at Northfield Mount Hermon School in Mount Hermon, Massachusetts.
 He averaged 13 points per game along with 8 rebounds, 4 assists and 4 blocks.

-College
+College career

 In his 2004–05 freshman season, Gaffney played in all 29 games for Boston University.
 He averaged 15.6 minutes, 3.1 points, 2.9 rebounds, 1 assist and 0.8 blocks a game.
 During the 2005–06 season, Gaffney averaged 17 minutes a game, 4.5 points, 3.2 rebounds, 0.8 assists and 0.5 blocks.
 After the season, Gaffney transferred to the University of Massachusetts.
 NCAA transfer rules forced him to sit out the 2006–07 season.
 He returned in 2007–08 to play thirty-three games with eight starts while averaging 20 minutes, 3.2 points, 4.8 rebounds, 0.6 assists, 1.1 steals and 1.7 blocks a game.

 In thirty games in his senior season in 2008–09, Gaffney averaged 33.9 minutes, 11.5 points, 10.2 rebounds, 1.7 assists, 2 steals, and 3.8 blocks; his 3.8 blocks a game ranked him third in the nation.
 He is also the first person since Shelden Williams to have more than 100 blocks and 50 steals in one season.
 Gaffney's defensive play earned him the Atlantic 10 Defensive Player of the Year award, a spot on the A-10 All-Defensive Team, and a spot on the A-10 Second Team.